wqvi/wqvi/README.md

   - 🚗 Used Fedora Linux on and off for quite some time.
 - I can code using a multitude of different programming languages.
   - 👩‍🎓 Most experienced with C & C++.
     - 🔺 For example, I wrote an OpenGL & Vulkan hello world triangle using C++.
+What started as a simple project evolved into something much more!
+Check out the repository here [vkx](https://github.com/wqvi/vkx).
-    - ℹ️ Written a statusbar for i3 & SwayWM in C.
+    - ℹ️ Written a statusbar for i3 & SwayWM in C. Check it out here [nowhere-status](https://github.com/wqvi/nowhere-status)
-    - 🟦 Used the GDExtension API for fun to interface with the Godot Game engine.
+    - 🟦 Used the GDExtension API for fun to interface with the Godot Game engine. [xplor-lib](https://github.com/wqvi/xplor-lib)
+    - 📚 Created a specialized fork for LWJGL2 to run natively on Wayland, enhancing the compatibility and performance for Linux users.
+Check out the project here [lwjgl2-wayland](https://github.com/wqvi/lwjgl2-wayland).
   - ☕ Spent a year in AP Computer Science using Java.
   - 🐍 Learnt to code with Python.